DHTMLX/docs-booking/docs/index.md

 ## Overview

 JavaScript Booking library is a ready-made component designed to be easily incorporated into your application.
 It provides end-users with functionality for scheduling appointments online and wide filtering options.
+The widget is made responsive and optimised for mobile devices.

 ## Booking structure